-- 1. Audit Committee

-- 2. Compensation and Management Development Committee

-- 3. Nominating and Corporate Governance Committee

-- 4. Executive Committee

-- 5. Stock Repurchase Committee
+- 1. Audit Committee - 2.
+Compensation and Management Development Committee - 3.
+Nominating and Corporate Governance Committee - 4.
+Executive Committee - 5.
+Sustainability Committee (approved in Fiscal 2022)

-In addition, we introduced a sub-committee under the responsibilities of the Nomination and Governance Committee to focus on the monitoring and coordination of our efforts around sustainability issues (referred to as the ESG sub-Committee) in fiscal 2020.
+In addition, a sub-committee under the responsibilities of the Nomination and Governance Committee focused on the monitoring and coordination of our efforts around sustainability issues (referred to as the ESG sub-Committee) in Fiscal 2022.